-We are grateful to Allan Dobbins, David Fitzpatrick, Kathleen Rockland, Terry Sejnowski, and Michael Stryker, for reviewing this manuscript and for providing valuable comments, to Lee Iverson for the curve compatibility fields in Fig. 8, and to an anonymous reviewer for pointing out a possible artifact in the data (Sec.
-1.1).
+We are grateful to Allan Dobbins, David Fitzpatrick, Kathleen Rockland, Terry Sejnowski, and Michael Stryker for reviewing this manuscript and for providing valuable comments; to Lee Iverson for the curve compatibility fields in Figure 8; and to an anonymous reviewer for pointing out a possible artifact in the data (in Section 1.1).
 This research was supported by AFOSR, ONR, and DARPA.